bytedance/fedlearner/example/privacy/DPAUC/README.md

 ## ReadMe

 DPAUC has been accepted to The Thirty-Seventh AAAI Conference on Artificial Intelligence, Safe and Robust AI Track, AAAI 2023.
-The paper can be viewed: https://arxiv.org/abs/2208.12294.
+The paper can be viewed at: https://arxiv.org/abs/2208.12294.
 If you have any questions and comments, feel free to reach: jiankai.sun@bytedance.com.

 ### Requirements